AlexTelon/present/presentation.md

 # Introduce the demo project

 TODO:
 * Show the audience the sample project and its files

+# Demo

 # git log